thechirinos/animal_names/README.md

 # animal_names

 A package containing a list of 1750 animal names.
-Useful for test projects learning about Dart/Flutter.
+Useful for test projects while learning about Dart/Flutter.

 ## Usage